MILL HOUSE

 • The home is to be sold furnished

-• Expansive kitchen area, granite counters, plenty of cabinetry, two food prep islands, and stainless-steel sinks
+• Expansive kitchen area, granite counters, custom cabinetry, 2 food prep islands, stainless steel sinks, and granite counters

-• The thirty-six-foot-long main kitchen counter serves as a gathering place and seats
+• The main kitchen counter serves as a gathering place and seats 18

 • Appliances conveying - range/oven, refrigerator, microwave, dishwasher, dryer, washer